Pine Resin: is it food safe?

-So, there's a lot of debate in food wrap circles about Pine Rosin (that's the technical name) and whether or not it's food safe.
+So, there's a lot of debate in food wrap circles about Pine Rosin (also know as colophony) and whether or not it's food safe.
 The answer is 'yes' and 'no' depending on which kind you choose so here's a quick guide:

 What is Pine Rosin?